 The term self-discovery causes most people to squirm.
-Most people associate self-discovery with new age types that wear goatees and skull caps with Rasta stripes on them.
-Most people that want to get in touch with their inner child find controlled substances to be the best transportation devices when used in conjunction with Arthur Janov’s Primal Scream therapy.
-Most people associate self-discovery with people getting nude and judging all their fellow nude participants in an asexual, spiritual, and thus beautiful manner.
+Most people associate self-discovery with new age types who wear goatees and skullcaps with Rasta stripes on them.
+Most people who want to get in touch with their inner child find controlled substances to be the best transportation devices when used in conjunction with Arthur Janov’s Primal Scream Therapy.
+Most people associate self-discovery with people getting nude and judging all their fellow nude participants in asexual, spiritual, and beautiful ways.
 It doesn’t have to be this way.

-We’ve all seen cable presentations document some fortysomething, in swaddling, trying to spiritually relive a moment in time that they believe was stolen from them by circumstance.
-We see these people as violating “normal” maturation methods and immature individuals that want people to look at them in a manner they’ve never been looked at.
-Most people see self-discovery as self-indulgence for the self-indulgent.
+We’ve all watched cable presentations document some forty something, in swaddling, trying to spiritually relive a moment in time that they believe was stolen from them by circumstance.
+We see these people as violating “normal” maturation methods and immature individuals that want people to see them in a manner no one has looked at them before.
+Most people view the term self-discovery as self-indulgence for the self-indulgent.
 Most people have had the term self-discovery bastardized so often that the term makes them squirm when they hear it.

 There is a middle ground.
-There is a way to let your loved ones know you without going overboard into the sappy.
-You don’t have to weep, tell your children about your overbearing father, or the bully that tormented you in high school, or your feelings in general.
-There is a way to pass that which you’ve learned in life on, because those of us sitting on your knee are dying to learn the lessons you learned in life.
-The consequence of doing otherwise, is that all that you learned in life will die on the vine, and we knee-sitters will be even more prone to make the same mistakes you did.
+There is a way to let loved ones know the nature of our existence without going overboard and getting sappy.
+We don’t have to weep when we tell tale of our overbearing father, or the bully who tormented us in high school, or our feelings in general.
+There is a way to pass along that which we’ve learned in life to those sitting on our knees who are dying to learn what we know.
+The consequence of doing otherwise is that everything we learned in life will die on the vine, and our knee-sitters will be prone to make the same mistakes we did.

 The non-emotional, reflective person can learn who they are by pulling the onion layers away to discover their true core.
-Is it important to learn who you are by dissecting your past and learning who you are by who you were?
+Is it important to learn who we are by dissecting our past and learning who we are by dissecting the information of who we were?
 I think it is, but as with anything else moderation is the key.
 Should you sit in a circle and open up to a support group?
-No, but you can relive your past, through the knee-sitters, and teach them some things that may have been foreign to them previously.
-When they’re sitting on your knee, you can live your life, vicariously through them, by recounting all that you’ve been through.
-Will they learn enough to avoid making similar incidents in life, probably not, but they can use your knowledge in conjunction with theirs, and retain the knowledge they’ve learned through their own experiences a little better.
+Most of us will not do what, but we can relive our past, through the knee-sitters, and teach them some things that are so distant that we forgot about them.

 Self-discovery is what new agers call it, and these new agers engage in self-discovery by getting in touch with their inner-child.
 Their sentences always start with the ‘I’ word, and they expect you to smile with a sigh when they openly reflect.
 Do you love yourself as you are?
 Do you think about whether or not you love yourself?
-You may either have too much time on your hands, or you may be suffering from an acute case of what medical science calls self-indulgence.
-It doesn’t have to be this way.
+You may either have too much time on your hands, or you may be suffering from an acute case of what medical science calls self-indulgence, and it doesn’t have to be that way.